TorstenR/StreamCapture/README.md

 Note: please don't attempt to use unless you're fairly technically minded.
 To state the obvious, if anyone wants to contribute, that'd be great!

 ### Updates:
+- Nov 22nd,2017: 2.0 has a bug, so reverted to 1.1.
+The Mux cmd line is now optional.
+Also, took a couple of PR's to clean things up. (see commit history)
 - Oct 18th,2017: Updated project to 2.0 from 1.1  (not sure how I forgot this until now...)
 - Oct 17th,2017: Heuristics update to try and find a better channel when the stream is low bandwidth - also improved logging
 - May 15, 2017: Merge Kestrel branch (with the UI feature) into master